Junelin2333/TGNet/README.md

+# TGNet
-# TGNet: Image Semantic Segmentation Based on Graph Convolution Nerual Network
+Image Semantic Segmentation Based on Graph Convolution Nerual Network

 ## TGNet and TGModule(A GCN Module, based on GloRe)